 Extended due date for electronic filers.
-If you file your 2004 Forms W-2 with the Social Security Administration (SSA) electronically (not by magnetic media), the due date is extended to March 31, 2005.
-For information on how to file electronically, see Magnetic media/electronic reporting on page 2.
+If you file your 2006 Forms W-2 with the Social Security Administration (SSA) electronically, the due date is extended to April 2, 2007.
+For information on how to file electronically, see Electronic reporting on page 3.